 \subsection{Post hoc choice of loss}

 In the classical setting of multiple testing, researchers have to choose the error rate to be controlled before seeing the data.
-This may lead to disappointments if the amount or the strength of the signal is different than expected.
-For example, the researcher sets out to control FWER, but gets no discoveries.
-In hindsight, this researcher may have preferred FDR control.
-Vice versa, a researcher that set out to control FDR and achieved hundreds of discoveries, might in hindsight have preferred a smaller number of discoveries with FWER guarantee.
-In other situations, researchers may want two tiers of discoveries simultaneously: in inner, more certain set of FWER discoveries and and outer, more tentative FDR significant set.
-In such situations, simultaneity or post hoc flexibility in the choice of the error rate is desired.
+This may lead to disappointment if the number or strength of the signals differs from what was expected.
+For example, a researcher may set out to control FWER but obtain no discoveries and, in hindsight, prefer FDR control.
+Conversely, a researcher who controls FDR and obtains hundreds of discoveries might prefer a smaller number of discoveries with an FWER guarantee.
+In other situations, researchers may want two tiers of discoveries simultaneously: an inner, more certain set of FWER discoveries and an outer, more tentative FDR significant set.
+Such situations call for simultaneity or post hoc flexibility in the choice of error rate.

 Simultaneous control of FDR (for some outer set) and FWER (for some inner set) is actually allowed as a direct consequence of \Cref{def: simultaneous ER} of simultaneous FDR control, and the relationship between the two error rates.
-To see this, let $\Rcal$ control FDR, and consider the singleton sets in $\Rcal$.
+To see this, let $\rejcol$ control FDR, and consider the singleton sets in $\rejcol$.
 Since singleton sets have an FDP of either 0 or 1, there is no distinction between FDR and FWER for such sets.
 The researcher may now choose to reject the union of all these singleton sets and control FWER for this set, in addition to FDR.
 This switch from FDR control to FWER control may be made fully post hoc, after observing all the data and the resulting rejected collection $\boldsymbol{\mathcal{R}}$.
 It is made explicit in Theorem \ref{thm: FWER}.